SophistSolutions/Stroika/Documentation/Building Stroika.md

 or

-    git clone https://github.com/SophistSolutions/Stroika.git Stroika-Dev
+    git clone https://github.com/SophistSolutions/Stroika.git Stroika-Dev then

-  `make --directory Stroika-Dev all run-tests`
+    make --directory Stroika-Dev all run-tests

   If you have a relatively standard POSIX like c++ build environement, you maybe done at this point.
 If you got errors, or want to know more, read on.